Warning--this post is long. And it is all my opinion. You are free to disagree. Just do it nicely.

 Not so.
 I think most of us feel that way.
 We try to find what works best for each child.
 We try to find nurturing ways to help them make right choices.
 We don't believe spanking is appropriate for every single infraction.

-HERE.
+Their family is HERE.
 Look at all those pretty little grandchildren.
 I pray they aren't raised using his methods!!

 These comments are all just my opinion.
 I am not a parenting expert but I have 1 step child, 2 birth children and 5 adopted children.
 We also fostered 11 children.
 I have a master's degree in elementary education.
 But my thoughts are just from my own experiences and what I've learned and from common sense.